 - This right remains with us even in case of emergency.

 - It protects us from the dictatorial policies and unfair laws of the government.

 - This right helps us with unfair law procedures.

 - It gives us the right to live life independently.

 It is an important right, which we have the right to live and breathe.

 However, there can be many such criminals who are anti-national and are involved in anti-national activities.
 According to this article, only a criminal can be arrested or sentenced to death.

 Example: India’s dreaded terrorist Kasab.
 Years pass to punish the traitors of countries like these under the law.

-Because this article also gives the right to life to such traitors and due to which they get more time to reach the punishment under the law.
+Because this article also gives the right to life to such traitors and due to this they get more time to reach the punishment under the law.

-These are the rights that stay with us even in emergency situations, which means, the government cannot violate this right under any circumstances.
+These are the rights that stay with us even in emergency situations, which means, the government cannot violate these rights under any circumstances.